Description: Jesus Is A-Z is a fun and effective Sunday school curriculum that exalts JESUS! The lessons focus on who

 You will find the printable visuals that go with each Bible Lesson here.

 This is where kids get hands-on with the Bible.
 We purchased a case of inexpensive Bibles to have on hand in our classroom.
-However, kids should be encouraged to bring one from home so they can become familiar with their very own Bibles.
+However, kids should be encouraged to bring a Bible from home so they can become familiar with their very own Bibles.
 We also review the overall organization of the Bible during BIBLE SKILLS time.

 This is the part of the